Almost local metrics on shape space of hypersurfaces in n-space: Numerical results

 \subsection{Moving an optimal shape}

 In the following we want to determine whether pure translation of a sphere is a geodesic.
-Therefore let $f_t=f_0+b(t) \cdot e_1$, where $f_0$ is a sphere of radius $r$ and where $b(t)$ is constant on $M$.
+Therefore, let $f_t=f_0+b(t) \cdot e_1$, where $f_0$ is a sphere of radius $r$ and where $b(t)$ is constant on $M$.
 Plugging this into the geodesic equation from section~\ref{geodesic_equation_imm:geodesic_equation} yields an ODE for $b(t)$ and a part which has to vanish identically.
-The latter is given by:
+The latter is given by

-For conformal metrics this equation is only satisfied if $\Phi=\Vol\i$.
+For conformal metrics this equation is satisfied only if $\Ph=\Vol\i$.
 Since this metric induces vanishing geodesic distance (see section~\ref{geodesic_distance}) we are not interested in this case.
-For curvature weighted metrics the above equation reads as:
+For curvature weighted metrics the above equation reads as

-Solutions to these equations are given by:
+Solutions to these equations are given by

-For the most prominent example the $G^A$ metric this yields $r=0$ and therefore translation can never be a geodesic for this type of metrics.
-The numerics have shown that the $G^A$ metrics yields geodesics that resemble the geodesics of the $G^A$ metric for planar curves from \cite[section~5.2]{Michor98}.
+For the most prominent example, the $G^A$--metric, this yields $r=0$, and therefore translation can never be a geodesic for this type of metric.
+The numerics have shown that the $G^A$--metric yields geodesics that resemble the geodesics of the $G^A$--metric for planar curves from \cite[section~5.2]{Michor98}.
 Namely, when the two spheres are sufficiently far apart, the geodesic passes through a cigar-like middle shape, see figure~\ref{fig:numerics:move:ga_cigar}.
-As predicted by the theory (see section~\ref{fr:fr2}) geodesics for very high distances tend to have a similar behavior as $\Vol^k$ metrics, i.e. the geodesic first shrinks the sphere, then moves it, and then blows it up again (cf. section~\ref{shrinkandblow}).
+As predicted by the theory (see section~\ref{fr:fr2}), geodesics for very high distances tend to have behavior similar to that of $\Vol^k$ metrics; i.e., the geodesic first shrinks the sphere, then moves it, and then blows it up again (cf. section~\ref{shrinkandblow}).

-For metrics weighted by higher factors of mean curvature the above equation for the radius has a positive solution.
-For these metrics geodesics for translations tend to scale the sphere until it has reached the optimal radius and then translate it.
-If the radius is already optimal the resulting geodesic is a pure translation (see figure~\ref{fig:numerics:move:trace4andtrace6}).
+For metrics weighted by higher factors of mean curvature, the above equation for the radius has a positive solution.
+For these metrics, geodesics for translations tend to scale the sphere until it has reached the optimal radius and then translate it.
+If the radius is already optimal, the resulting geodesic is a pure translation (see figure~\ref{fig:numerics:move:trace4andtrace6}).

-If the distance is not high enough there still occurs a scaling towards the optimal size, but the middle figure is not a perfect sphere anymore.
+If the distance is not high enough a scaling towards the optimal size still occurs, but the middle figure is not a perfect sphere anymore.
 Instead it is an ellipsoid as in figure~\ref{fig:numerics:move:trace4andtrace6}.